 - the proficient interpretation and presentation of results to various audiences.

 Applied biostatistics involves the thoughtful application of statistical reasoning and techniques to appropriately analyze data, which is ultimately used to advance scientific inquiry and answer practical questions in public health and other health-related fields.
 Students in the Applied Biostatistics MPH program learn to formulate testable hypotheses and analyze publicly available, nationally representative data.
 Students will become proficient in handling complex data to monitor public health trends and services, and informing policy decisions.

-Our graduates are prepared to work in a wide range of settings, including academic institutions; health systems; local, state, and federal health departments; and pharmaceutical companies.
+Our graduates are prepared to work in a wide range of settings, including academic institutions; health systems; local, state and federal health departments; and pharmaceutical companies.
 Graduates may pursue careers as applied biostatisticians, clinical/research data specialists, data analysts, data managers, drug safety specialists, quantitative healthcare research scientists or SAS/statistical programmers, among other positions.

 What sets apart our Applied Biostatistics MPH?

-- Collaborative, interdisciplinary education: This master’s degree program has a three-to-one student-to-faculty ratio, providing students with opportunities to work with diverse faculty.
+- Collaborative, interdisciplinary education: This master’s degree program has a 3-to-1 student-to-faculty ratio, providing students with opportunities to work with diverse faculty.
 Our location in the College of Public Health prepares students for interdisciplinary research and practice.